Connect with others who understand.

 • Inflammatory bowel disease

 Data suggests that the relapsing type of MS affects more women than it does men.
-Between two and three times more women have a relapsing form of MS than do men.
+Women are three times as likely to have a relapsing form of MS than men.
 The difference is smaller between men and women in progressive forms of MS, such as primary-progressive MS.

 Physicians are not yet sure of the reason for this difference in MS incidence between men and women.
 Researchers believe it may be connected to sex hormones, such as testosterone and estrogen.

-Among the general population of America, the average risk of developing MS is approximately 3.5 in 1,000 — less than one half of 1 percent.
+Among the general population of the U.S., the average risk of developing MS is approximately 3 in 1,000 — less than one half of 1 percent.
 MS susceptibility is affected by many factors.
-Risk varies across different populations or groups of people.
+Risk varies for different groups of people.

 Genetic Risk Factors

-To date, scientists have identified 230 genes linked to MS. Of these 230 genes, no single gene or genetic mutation on its own is responsible for causing the condition.
-Rather, which and how many of these 230 genes are impacted appears to affect a person’s likelihood of developing MS. Research is ongoing in this area.
+To date, scientists have identified 230 genes linked to MS. Of these 230 genes, no single gene or genetic mutation is responsible for causing the condition.
+Rather, a person’s likelihood of developing MS is influenced by which and how many of these 230 genes are impacted.
+Research is ongoing in this area.

 Does MS Run in Families?